sachin0986/Uber---Imitation/Backend/README.md

 }
 ```

+---

-# /captains/register Endpoint Documentation
+## /captains/register Endpoint Documentation

-## Description
+### Description
-The `/captains/register` endpoint allows new captains (drivers) to register by providing their personal details, email, password, and vehicle information.
-The endpoint validates the input, creates a new captain record, and returns the created captain's data.
+This endpoint allows new captains (drivers) to register by providing their personal and vehicle details.
+The endpoint validates the input, hashes the password, creates a captain, and returns an authentication token along with the created captain details.

-## Endpoint Details
+### HTTP Request
 - **Method:** POST
 - **URL:** `/captains/register`

-## Request Body
+### Request Body

-The endpoint expects a JSON payload with the following structure:

 ```json
 {